Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Methods

 Regarding algorithmic complexity, given a network with $n$ nodes, eigendecomposition can be performed in $O(n^3)$, computing the OPTICS reachability graph is $O(n \log n)$, and computing the clustering for a given $\epsilon$ is $O(n)$.
 Only a constant number of different $\epsilon$'s are considered, so the overall complexity is $O(n^3)$, though in practice the runtime is dominated by computing the OPTICS reachability graph for networks at least up to $5000$ nodes.
 Additionally, both the eigendecomposition and clustering operations are parrallelizable.

 We speculate that there is a deep connection between the kernel of the adjacency matrix and the scale of the corresponding network, and this is why analyzing the adjacency matrix works for finding causal emergence.
-For example, Erdős–Rényi random graphs are almost always optimal at the microscale and exhibit no causal emergence, and almost always have kernel dimension zero \cite{Chung}.
+For example, Erdős–Rényi random graphs exhibit essentially no causal emergence, and almost always have kernel dimension zero \cite{Chung}.
 Likewise, star graphs are optimal at the macroscale and exhibit maximal causal emergence, and a star graph of size $n$ has kernel dimension $n-2$ \cite{Seidy}.
 Comparatively, both star graphs and typical Erdős–Rényi graphs have Laplacian kernel dimension zero.

 The presence of macroscales in a given network is determined by the amount of indeterminism and degeneracy present in the network.
 Using tools from linear algebra, here we derive a connection between the basic properties of adjacency matrices and the $EI$ of networks that motivates the use of spectral analysis for determining scale.